datopian/playbook/ops/README.md

 *Note these steps do not always need to be done in the order list.
 E.g. sometimes getting a formal contract completed may take some time and their email can be set up and and onboarding can start prior to the contract being signed*.

 1. **Contract:** Ensure they have a contract set up (and signed) - Template contracts are stored in the HR/Contracts folder.
+After the onboardee has filled in the highlighted fields and has gotten all of theyre questions answered, then we proceed to send them the contract via Docusign so they may sign it electronically.

 2. **Message  when sharing the contract should be:**

   “Hello XXX,